The LCLStream Ecosystem for Multi-Institutional Dataset Exploration: Introduction

 The streaming framework described in this work opens up these data by providing local and remote distributed access to the psana1 and psana2 data outputs.
 Preliminary timing results show data arrival at an HPC job running on Oak Ridge's National Center for Computational Sciences just seconds after collection at SLAC's detectors in Menlo Park.
 The net result is increased data availability for the growing community of experts whose work focuses on experimental steering, time-sensitive processing, and online analysis.\cite{rakitin_introduction_2020,brim_microservices_2024,mariani_it_2016}

 Fig.~\ref{fig:core} shows the core components of our data streaming framework.
-The LCLSstream API Server (in blue at the center of figure~\ref{fig:core}) allows beamline or external users to request a dataset from a specific experiment using a REST API with JSON-formatted queries.
+The LCLStream API Server (in blue at the center of figure~\ref{fig:core}) allows beamline or external users to request a dataset from a specific experiment using a REST API with Javascript object notation (JSON)-formatted queries.
 The user performing the request and the server recognize each other through a certificate-driven mutual authentication process.
-LCLStream-API creates a JobID and launches the LCLStreamer and NNG-Stream components of the pipeline on LCLS's S3DF cluster (on the left in the same figure).
+LCLStream-API creates a JobID and launches a pair of processes on S3DF (the SLAC Shared Science Data Facility).
+First, it starts an NNG-Stream process a data transfer node with a new pair of recieve/send ports for this stream.
+Second, it starts LCLStreamer as an MPI job over SLURM on the S3DF cluster (on the left in the same figure).
+The receive URI is returned to the client.
+All compute processes can make independent connections to that address.

 Together, the flexible data request API and the highly configurable LCLStreamer application give users flexibility in selecting datasets, performing partial data reduction, and choosing their preferred protocols and encodings.
-To support the data transfer, we have also created NNG-stream (red box).
+To support the data transfer, we have also created NNG-Stream (red box).
 It buffers data between parallel producers and consumers, smoothing the data flow in case of bursts of network capacity or activity.
 The buffer is stackable (not shown), so it can traverse complex network topologies.
 Data can be sent to multiple types of external applications -- supercomputer centers, network-based appliances, and monitoring and automated control systems (in yellow on the right).

 In the sections that follow, we give details on several experiments that were run using the early iterations of this infrastructure -- including electron time-of-flight correlation analysis, image AI/ML training, and crystal structure inference from X-ray scattering.
 Then we go into greater detail on the interfaces, cache design, integration with job scheduling, and key authentication and performance characteristics.
 Overall, rapid progress has been made by keeping these individual components simple -- speeding up the development cycle and decreasing the barrier for community involvement.